ejwilburn/PalaverCore/README.md

 ## Publishing

 1) Modify the publish task in .vscode/tasks.json to fit your environment.
-2) Open the command pallete and choose Tasks: Run Task then choose publish.
+2) Open the command pallette and choose Tasks: Run Task then choose publish.
 The output will be placed in the release dir, deploy as needed.

 ## Semantic UI Tasks - Ignore Currently